 - A lot of bigger asteroids can become moons.

-So, as you can see, there are very big differences between comets meteors and asteroids.
+So, as you can see, there are noticeably big differences between comets meteors and asteroids.
 Though they may seem synonymous, they are very clearly not.